Tag: Trump

 The move by special counsel Robert S. Mueller III to investigate Trump’s conduct marks a major turning point in the nearly year-old FBI investigation, which until recently focused on Russian meddling during the presidential campaign and on whether there was any coordination between the Trump campaign and the Kremlin.
 Investigators have also been looking for any evidence of possible financial crimes among Trump associates, officials said.

-But Trump tried to put the arm on Comey so now … Read the rest
+But Trump tried to put the arm on Comey so now that’s being investigated.
+Ironic, isn’t it.
+If he hadn’t done that, maybe the investigation would have proceeded without ever looking at him.

 It’s tricky, having a private lawyer working out of the White House.